Jagannath: Buddhist origins

 Another evidence that links Jagannath to Buddhism is the Ratha-Yatra festival for Jagannath, the stupa-like shape of the temple and a dharmachakra-like discus (chakra) at the top of the spire.
 The major annual procession festival has many features found in the Mahayana Buddhism traditions.
-Faxian (c.
-400 CE), the ancient Chinese pilgrim and visitor to India wrote about a Buddhist procession in his memoir, and this has very close resemblances with the Jagannath festivities.
+Faxian, the ancient Chinese pilgrim and visitor to India wrote c.
+400 CE about a Buddhist procession in his memoir, and this has very close resemblances with the Jagannath festivities.
 Further the season in which the Ratha-Yatra festival is observed is about the same time when the historic public processions welcomed Buddhist monks for their temporary, annual monsoon-season retirement.

-There is no distinction of caste inside the Jagganath temple, many day-to-day services (Vidhis) of Lord Jagannatha owe their origin either to Jainism or to Buddhism or the combination of both, the local legends link the idols with aboriginal tribes and the daitapatis (servitors) claim to be descendants of the aboriginals.
+There is no distinction of caste inside the Jagganath temple, many day-to-day services (vidhis) of Lord Jagannatha owe their origin either to Jainism or to Buddhism or the combination of both, the local legends link the idols with aboriginal tribes and the daitapatis (servitors) claim to be descendants of the aboriginals.
 Majority of rituals are based on Oddiyana Tantras which are the refined versions of Mahayana Tantras as well as Shabari Tantras which are evolved from Tantric Buddhism and tribal believes respectively.
 According to Starza, these practices are also connected to Tantric practices.

 Buddha was assimilated as Vishnu's ninth avatar in Vishnu Puran as a divinely incarnated purveyor of illusion.
-It states that Vishnu's "descent" as the Buddhavatara was accomplished so that the wicked and demonic could be only further misled away from the truth in kali yuga.
-This assimilation and the consequent disingenuous interpretation or rationale for his inclusion aptly articulate the considerable ambivalence characteristic of Hindu attitudes towards Buddhism, undermining his historicity, to make him an appendage of the Vaisnava mythic hierarchy.
+It states that Vishnu's descent as the Buddhavatara was accomplished so that the wicked and demonic could be only further misled away from the truth in kali yuga.
+This assimilation and the consequent "disingenuous interpretation" or rationale for his inclusion aptly articulate the considerable ambivalence characteristic of Hindu attitudes towards Buddhism, "undermining his historicity", to "make him an appendage" of the Vaisnava mythic hierarchy.
 But in the opening chapter of his Gita Govinda, the poet Jayadeva claims that Vishnu reincarnated as the Buddha to condemn the animal sacrifices prevalent in Vedic times.
 In the Jagannath cult, Jagannath is sometimes represented as the ninth avatar of Vishnu substituting Buddha, when it could have been substituted for any other avatar.
 Buddha is even now called Jagannath in Nepalese Buddhism.

 The association of Jagannath with the ninth avatar Buddha continued until 15th century.
-In a Kabirpanth scripture Laxmanbodh in Kabir Sagar by Dharamdas, disciple of Kabir, Jagannath is identified as a form of Buddha.
+In a Kabir panth scripture Laxmanbodh in Kabir Sagar by Dharamdas, disciple of Kabir, Jagannath is identified as a form of Buddha.